joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 To demonstrate how lazy sequences work, let's first build a function that doesn't implement them correctly.

-We can build a recursive function, and start our recursive call by setting `input` to the `coll` that we pass in and `result` to `[]`.
+We can build a recursive function, and start our recursive call by setting `input` to the `coll` that we pass in, and `result` to an empty vector.
 We could have `result` initialised with any collection, or indeed an empty collection of the same type as the input, but by using a vector we can use `conj` to add items to the end, and not worry that different data sets use `conj` in different ways.

 We will then consider each item in turn, recursing with `(rest input)`, until the collection is empty, at which point we want to return the `result` as a lazy sequence: `(lazy-seq result)`.
 So, what do we do with each item?
-We want to check if `pred` on the item returns true, and if it does `conj` the item to our `result` and recurse this, and if not just recurse the unaltered `result`.
+We want to check if `pred` on the item returns true.
+If it does we `conj` the item to our `result` and recurse this, and if not we just recurse the unaltered `result`.

 	(defn my-filter [pred coll]
 		(loop [input coll result []]